 Your expectations need to be realistic.
 The procedure is used to improve the projection of the ears by pinning them back to a more aesthetically pleasing position.
 Whilst many of our patients are thrilled with the results of ear surgery, we cannot guarantee symmetry of both ears.

 Routine ear surgery lasts approximately two hours.
 Most patients are mobile within a few hours and some choose to stay overnight in hospital, however this is not a requirement

 A full head bandage will be used to support your ears in their new position for seven to ten days.
-Your ears may throb a little for a few days, however this will be relieved with medication.
+Your ears may throb a little for a few days, however this can be relieved with medication.
 Stitches are usually removed, or will dissolve, in about a week.

 Browse our Before & After pictures below: